White House unveils first lady's holiday theme of "We the People"

 Washington — Drawing decorating inspiration from America's founding documents, Jill Biden chose a "We the People" theme to deck the White House halls and to remind Americans of what unites them throughout the year, especially during the holidays.

-Journalists were given a sneak peek early Monday before the first lady was to unveil the transformational work of a small army of volunteer decorators during an event later in the day.
+The first lady unveiled the transformational work of a small army of volunteer decorators during an event at the White House on Monday.
+Journalists were given a sneak peek earlier in the day.

-As part of Joining Forces, her White House initiative to support military families, Biden will be joined by National Guard leaders from across the country, as well as National Guard families.
+As part of Joining Forces, her White House initiative to support military families, Biden was joined by National Guard leaders from across the country, as well as National Guard families.
 Her late son, Beau Biden, was a major in the Delaware Army National Guard.

-"The soul of our nation is, and always has been, 'We the People,'" she says in prepared remarks released by the White House.
-"And that is what inspired this year's White House holiday decoration."
+"I've seen it everywhere I've gone.
+When our country comes together, we are stronger," she said.
+"What we share is so much greater than the things that pull us apart.
+The soul of our nation is, and has always been, 'we the people.'"

 The decorations include more than 83,000 twinkling lights on trees, garlands, wreaths and other displays, 77 Christmas trees and 25 wreaths on the exterior of the executive mansion.